Services provided

 Parent training

 Parent training is a component of implementing treatment programs.
-The purpose is to faciliate the exchange of instructional control from the BCBA or therapist as the primary implementers, to the caregiver.
-Among the many benefits of this process, the immediate purpose is to foster program maintence and generalization.
+The purpose is to facilitate the exchange of instructional control from the BCBA or therapist as the primary implementers to the caregiver.
+Among the many benefits of this process, the immediate purpose is to foster program maintenance and generalization.

 Consultation

-School based- Our team of Registered Behavior Technitians (RBT's) and Board Certified Behavior Analyst's (BCBA's) offer your school community individual or programatic support using a cost efficient approach.
-Ask us if a consultation approach is the right fit for your agency.
+School based: Our team of Registered Behavior Technicians (RBT's) and Board Certified Behavior Analyst's (BCBA's) offer your school community support using a cost efficient approach.
+Contact us if a consultation approach is the right fit for your agency.

-In Home- Ongoing consultation is an option for those who may not have the availability or resources to participate in regulary scheduled theraputic sessions.
+In Home: Ongoing consultation is an option for those who may not have the availability or resources to participate in ongoing therapeutic sessions.
 Ask us if a consultation approach is the right fit for your family.